or scroll for handy tips and a little nostalgia.

 They might be compared to Italian Cannoli, but I think Brandy Snaps are in a class of their own!

-The fact that they are a little fiddly to make and need to be filled just before serving means we don’t often see them in the shops or on menus.
+- The fact that they are a little fiddly to make and need to be filled just before serving means we don't often see them in the shops or on menus.
+Whiuch makes them almost exclusively homemade treats.
+Made with LOVE and a little home cook know-how, this makes them all the more irresistible.

-To make Brandy Snaps you’ll need:
+To make Brandy Snaps you'll need these simple ingredients:

 - butter